fff-rs/concourse-gpgpu-setup/README.md

 All filesystems are formatted as `btrfs` with `compress=zstd:3`.

+There is a test pipeline defined in `councourse-test.yml`.

 ## Dead Ends

 The first attempt was to use `garden`/`gdn` directly to use the `nvidia-container` runtime, and also